Melown/mario-cloud-api/README.md

 ### API
 The API-documentation uses the OpenAPI Specification(OAS) and is packed together with the [swagger-ui](http://swagger.io/swagger-ui/).
-An adapted version of swagger-ui can be found in this repository.
+A customized version of swagger-ui can be found in this repository.

 #### Installation
-Due to some specialities of the cloud-API, you need to follow the instructions here in case you want to test the API from within swagger-ui.
+Due to some specialities of the API, you need to follow the instructions here in case you want to test the API from within swagger-ui.
 If you are fine with just viewing it, you can of course just open [docs/api/index.yaml](docs/api/index.yaml) in your local copy of swagger-ui.

-The Mario Accounts-API expects an application-ID that is bound with a redirect-URL.
+The Mario Accounts-API expects an application-ID that is connected with a certain redirect-URL.
+We setup an application that redirects to `http://localhost/mario-api/oauth2-redirect.html` so you can use the documentation to test the API.

-We setup the app_id `com.melown.mario-api-docs` to redirect to `http://localhost/mario-api/oauth2-redirect.html`.
-This means, you have to run a webserver, you have to run on port 80, and you have to make swagger-ui available under the path `/mario-api`.
+This means, you have to run a webserver, you have to run it on port 80, and you have to make swagger-ui available under the path `/mario-api`.

 To do so, just copy (or link) the whole `mario-api`-folder into your webserver's document-root.
 In case you are on windows, make sure you also copy the `docs`-folder